 Cwmbach, Ystrad and Wattstown Social Housing, Rhondda Cynon Taff

 Client: RCT Homes

 Landscape architects responsible for the planning application and design to tender stage for three social housing areas at:

 Gellideg Foundation and Merthyr Valley Homes, Gellideg, Merthyr Tydfil

 Client: Sweett Group

-Landscape architects responsible for landscape design and tender documents for two adjacent buildings to accommodate a new office for Merthy Valley Homes and community centre for the Gellideg Foundation.
+Landscape architects responsible for landscape design and tender documents for two adjacent buildings to accommodate a new office for Merthyr Valley Homes and community centre for the Gellideg Foundation.

-Working as part of a multi-disciplinary team with architects Architype and DarntonB3, the c£8 million project features a new public square, terrace with pre-school and training room terrace.
+Working as part of a multi-disciplinary team with architects Architype and DarntonB3, the project features a new public square, terrace with pre-school and staff 'break-out' areas.